-Cal/OSHA requires employers to report fatalities, serious injuries, and serious illness to the nearest Cal/OSHA district office immediately.
+Cal/OSHA requires employers to report deaths, serious injuries, and serious illness to the nearest Cal/OSHA district office immediately.
 Immediately is defined as “as soon as practically possible” but no later than eight hours after learning of the event.
 Failure to follow these rules results in a citation with a $5,000 penalty.
 And, this injury reporting standard is among the standards most frequently cited for violation by Cal/OSHA.

-Assembly Bill 1805 – definition of serious injury
+Assembly Bill 1805 – definition of serious injury in California

 AB 1805 expands the number and type of workplace injuries that employers must report to Cal/OSHA.
 A serious injury or illness is defined as occurring in a place of employment or in connection with any employment, and resulting in inpatient hospitalization for reasons other than medical observation or diagnostic testing.
 The definition also includes employees who suffer an amputation, loss of an eye, or any serious degree of permanent disfigurement.
 Under the previous law, hospitalizations only had to be reported to Cal/OSHA when they exceeded 24 hours.